spark-redshift-community/spark-redshift/README.md

 Not all of Spark SQL operators can be pushed down.
 When pushdown fails, the connector falls back to a less-optimized execution plan.
 The unsupported operations are instead performed in Spark.

-To enable auto pushdown, set the "autopushdown" to true as below:
+Auto pushdown is enabled by default.
+To disable it, set the "autopushdown" to false as below:

 ```scala
 import sqlContext.implicits._